Gator-Motorsports/nmp_server/README.md

 # Populating the server with data
 Even though the server will be running.
 If you want test data, you can run.
 `cargo run --release --bin nmp_tests -- -p program_name -t ip_addr`
 There's a couple of different test programs that will populate the server differently.

-If you need a list of these programs, you can run.
-`cargo run --release --bin nmp_tests -- -l`
+`100hz`: produces a single static signal with name "100hz" at just under 100 samples per second `1khz`: produces a single static signal with name "1khz" at just under 1000 samples per second `1khz_o`: produces a sine wave signal with name "1khz" at just under 1000 samples per second `1khz_4`: produces 4 single static signal with name "1khz" at just under 1000 samples per second More test programs are currently a work in progress, feel free to make you're own on you rlocal clone of the server.